yli96/yli96.github.io/_pages/about.md

   - /about.html
 ---

 I am a Software Engineer at Google.
 I received my PhD in Department of Computer Science at the CSE department of **Texas A&M University**.
 I worked at the DATA Lab under the supervision of [Dr. Xia Hu](https://cs.rice.edu/~xh37/index.html) since 2017.
 Before joining TAMU, I received my B.S. degree in Computer Science from **Wuhan University** in 2017.
+My research area is data mining and machine learning, with interests in anomaly detection, network embedding, and automated machine learning (AutoML).